jackdeterman/Power_Outage_Economic_Analysis/README.md

 To further our understanding of the information, let's examine some visualizations related to our dataset.

 ##### Outages over Time

 <iframe
   src="assets/outages_over_time.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+The most fundamental unit of our dataset is power outages, and understanding how their frequency has changed over time is a crucial piece of context to have when conducting any form of analysis on this data.
+Above, we see the frequency of power outages in every month in our dataset.
+There is a visible spike in the summer of 2011, when the United States experienced one of the most active hurricane seasons in its history.
+Climaxing with Hurricane Irene in August but containing a total of 19 named storms, this spike in our dataset makes sense.

+##### Cause Distribution

+<iframe
+  src="assets/cause_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Another critical feature in our dataset is the `'Cause Category'` of a power outage.
+The visualization above displays the distribution of `'Cause Category'`, showing `'Severe Weather'` as the most common cause.
+While this is intuitive, it is interesting that `'Intentional Attack'` was the second leading cause of major power outages from 2000-2016 in the United States.

+##### GSP's Effect on Duration

+<iframe
+  src="assets/gsp_and_duration.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+With the more basic, yet critical, visualizations completed,